150-126-Great Vocals

 Writer/Composer: Stanley Lebowski / Herb Newman (1956)

 This song and its musical arrangement became one of the most popular songs of the 1950s, and rightly so.
-People instantly fell in love with her crystal-clear, strong, resonant voice.
-She was a genuine American Jazz/Pop singer and one of the few female vocalists who dominated 1956 with her vocal presence, in spite of the male domination of Rock and Roll.
-This natural Western sounding song about a man’s wanderlust in staying free from attachments, also appealed to Pop audiences with its glorious orchestral sound.
-But it’s her VOICE, powerful, self-assured and confident, that wins us over…Absolutely Marvelous!
+People instantly fell in love with her crystal-clear, strong, soprano to contralto, resonant voice.
+She was a genuine American Pop / Jazz singer and one of the few female vocalists who dominated 1956 with her vocal presence, in spite of the male domination and landslide of Rock and Roll.
+This natural Western sounding song about a man’s wanderlust in staying free from attachments, also appealed to Country audiences with its glorious orchestral sound.
+“In a lonely shack by a railroad track / He spent his younger days / But I guess the sound of the outward bound / Made him a slave / To his wonderin’ days.”
+The VOICE, powerful, self-assured, confident, wins us over…Absolutely Exquisite!

 130. CHE GELIDA MANIMA “La Boheme” (1973)